 Submission Guidelines

-The Trinity Review accepts poetry, short ficton, short nonfiction, photography and art submissions for consideration.
+The Trinity Review accepts student submissions of poetry, short fiction, short nonfiction, photography, art, and more.

 General Requirements